-With our dry spring and elusive rain, good crop watering makes all the difference to portion size.
+With the dry weather finally upon us, good crop watering makes all the difference to portion size.

 Good seed sowing starts off strong plants that’ll be more resilient in drier months.
 Ensure moist seed ‘drills’ for swift germination and then enough water for rows of emerging seedlings.
 The same goes for seedlings in pots and trays on the windowsill where small volumes of compost dry out quickly.